Uses Chipotle Paste

 For this Korean taco recipe, we have marinated strips of flat-iron steak in a wonderful concoction of Korean flavours to give it masses of flavour, and then finished the dish off with classic Mexican toppings.
 Ginger, fish sauce, soy sauce and sesame oil work their wonders with the beef, giving it that all important Korean spin, and then our very own Gran Luchito Smoked Chipotle Paste takes it to the next level and adds that Mexican kick.

-Even with the Mexican toppings, such as our Chipotle Mayo, our Jalapeño & Pineapple, a dollop of sour cream and then all wrapped up in our Street Tacos, you can still taste that these tacos are different from normal classic Mexican varieties.
+Even with the Mexican toppings, such as our Chipotle Mayo, our Jalapeño & Pineapple, a dollop of sour cream and then all wrapped up in our Soft Taco Wraps, you can still taste that these tacos are different from normal classic Mexican varieties.
 The Korean spin is superb!

 If you try these Korean Beef Tacos, we would love to hear what you think.
 Comments are open at the bottom of the recipe for you to leave a review.

 - A couple of hours before you want to eat this dish, prepare your marinade.
 In a bowl, whisk together the liquid ingredients and finely chop or crush the garlic & ginger and add that too.